Keyboard shortcuts

 If you want to build without desktop notification support (reduces dependencies):

-cargo install voyager-verifier --no-default-features
+cargo install --path crates/voyager --no-default-features

 With Specific Features